FAQ: What Are the Highest-Paying Social Work Jobs?

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual pay for social workers in 2020 was $51,760—but this may vary and depends on your specialty, location and employer.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual pay for social workers in 2024 was $61,3300—actual salaries may vary and depend on your specialty, location, and employer.

 What Does a Social Worker Do?

 Social workers help people work through challenging situations in their lives.
-They work in different environments including human service agencies, schools, hospitals and mental health clinics.
-Social workers will often have to do what’s best for the client while working a case, including:
+They work in different environments, including human service agencies, schools, hospitals, and mental health clinics.
+Social workers are trained to do what’s best for the client while working a case, including:

 - Helping people apply for food stamps.